PavaniChavali135/Appdevelopment/LocationHeatMap/readme_Instructions_to_run_project.txt

 Instruction on running this location tracker code:

+Make sure to open a simulator android device before running the command, i used android studio to simulate pikexl8 android device.

 Copy the whole folder to the pc and open it through the visual studio code and give the Below command to run it  "dotnet build -t:Run -f net10.0-android" , before this add "googleAPIkey" in the last line to the "AndroidManifest.xml" in platforms ->android folder.

 Prerequisites: